yaosam521/CINews/_posts/2020-07-21-Turn7-daisirlan.md

 layout: article
 tags: daisirlan
 title: Turn 7
+headline: New WestAR Luxury Cabin TVs to Include Bootleg Thomas the Tank Engine Show with Alassane Ouattara's Face on the Trains
+photo: assets/images/Turn_7_Daisirlan_Image_1.JPG
 ---

 # New WestAR Luxury Cabin TVs to Include Bootleg Thomas the Tank Engine Show with Alassane Ouattara's Face on the Trains